bbcon/BrendanBerthold/content/home/tags.md

 weight: 1

 title: Welcome!
-subtitle: 'Welcome on my personal website!
-Here, you will find information about my professional and personal life.
-You can also find several articles I wrote, mainly about (macroeconomic) forecasting, the economy in general, and the statistical software R. This website is also a way to document things I did that I think could be of interest to others.
-You can find a list of topics just below.
+subtitle: 'Welcome to my personal website!
+My name is Brendan Berthold and I am currently a PhD Candidate in Economics at the University of Lausanne.
+Here, you can learn a bit more about me.
+In particular, you can  find several articles I wrote, mainly about (macroeconomic) forecasting, the economy in general, and the statistical software R. This website is a way to document things I did which I think could be of interest to others.
+You can find a list of topics just on the right.
 Enjoy!'

 content: